danjohnson3141/Jekyll-Test/PATCH-&#47;posts&#47;:post_id.md

 =
 #### Parameters

-:post_id

-This is passed in through the URL.
+:post_id - This is passed in through the URL.
 It is derived from the 'id' field on the 'posts' table.

-:title

-Text, passed in through the post data.
+:title - Text, passed in through the post data.
+The title of the post.
+Limited to 255 characters.

-:body

-Text, passed in through the post data.
+:body - Text, passed in through the post data.
+The plain text of the post.

-:body_markdown

-Text, passed in through the post data.
+:body_markdown - Text, passed in through the post data.
+The formatted version of the post.

-:excerpt

-Text, passed in through the post data.
+:excerpt - Text, passed in through the post data.
+A synopsis of the post.

-:thumbnail_teaser_photo

-Text, passed in through the post data.
+:thumbnail_teaser_photo - Varchar, passed in through the post data.
+The URL of a photo used to advertise the post

 =
 ####JSON request example